PTT Group Environmental Targets

 Zero hazardous waste-to-landfill

 Reduce 5% of GHG intensity, compared to 2012 baseline

 Reduce energy intensity by at least 1.9% annually based on business as usual (BAU) until 2017

-PTT Group has set the target to reduce the amount of hazardous waste-to-landfill to zero, by 2020.
-In 2015, PTT Group reduced the amount of waste to landfill by opting for less impactful disposal methods and through initiation of the PTT Group Waste Pooling Project.
-The Project aims to collect a database of information on industrial waste from internal production processes for each company, and so far has been able to choose the types of hazardous wastes for inclusion in the database for further action.
+PTT Group has set a target to reduce the amount of hazardous waste-to-landfill to zero, by 2020.
+In 2016, PTT Group reduced the amount of waste to landfill by opting for less impactful disposal methods, i.e. waste to energy, RDF, alternative fuel in cement kiln, etc., and through initiation of the PTT Group Waste Pooling Project.
+The Project aims to establish a database for industrial waste information from internal production processes for each company.
+So far the project has established the types of hazardous wastes for inclusion in the database for further action.

 PTT’s approach to its proactive water management framework was developed through cooperation with the public sector, business units, and PTT Group companies, covering issues of water resources, water usage and water efficiency, and wastewater management.
 Initial water risk assessments are conducted for all of PTT and PTT Group’s operational areas to determine clear strategies and overall action plans for water management across PTT Group.